JularBruno/Cyfrin2/foundry-cross-chain-rebase-token-cu/README.md

 ### Rebase Token Tests Part 1
 - Should make unit tests, then integration tests to test scripts and everything, and then the fuzz tests.
 This projects holds them all together but is not a good practice.

+### Vulnerabilities and Cross-chain Intro
+The balanceOf shows a vulnerability, it has a compound interest that is not linear anymore as expected when user mints or burns.
+This is why this is a demo.

+Cross-chain has a token standard in chainlink, mostly to be approved by the chains.

+### Bridging

+Literal brdige between chains that allows transfering anything like data, assets, tokens, NFTs, ETC.
+Gas fees to pay for transaction required, equally as having to pay in $pounds or $usds.

+- bridging: The transfer of assets crosschain
+- cross-chain messaging: any arbitrary data, it could be tokens like bridging but actually any data.

+HOw does it work?
+1. Burn and mint: total supply constant between chains
+2. lock and unlock: vualts that have both tokens,leads to fragmented liquidity
+3. lock and mint: locked tokens on source chain, and minted on destination chain eg USDC.e wrapped Basically an IOU
+4. burn and unlock: reverse of lock and mint, burned on source and minted on destination

+Avoid scentraliced bridges. trust entity to manage assets

+- Descentralized bridges: trust minimized bridges. rely on network of people.
+- Chainlink ccip: move found through collection of descentrilized nodes.
+If node fails it is punished.
+- native bridges: secure because of dveloped by platform team like zksync that build and manages the chain. slow.
+- third party bridges: like arbiutrum, independently developed, liquidity pools, instalty get values in other side, high fees for paying for the provider. examples: ccip transporter, portal.
+- cross chain is insecure, it probably should be multi chain.
+It is extremely used nevertheless.
+Expose your chain to audits to test it properly.